ilovepancakes95/idrac_snmp-grafana/README.md

 * Adding more data is as simple as adding the appropriate iDRAC OID to the Telegraf config file, and adding a panel to display the new data on the dashboard.

 ## Full Screenshot
+This screenshot shows the full dashboard with 3 systems being monitored and displayed.
 ![Screenshot 2](https://grafana.com/api/dashboards/12106/images/7940/image)

 ## Build Environment